MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/02-LAB_SC_100_Lab2_Ex1_Entra_ID_policies.md

 1. Select **Save**.

-1. Navigate to **Admin consent settings** and enable Admin consent requests by selecting **Yes**, to allows users to request admin consent to apps they are unable to content to.
+1. Navigate to **Admin consent settings** and enable Admin consent requests by selecting **Yes**, to allow users to request admin consent to apps they are unable to content to.

 1. Select **+ Add users** to add **`Lidia Holloway`** and **`MOD Administrator`** as users that can review admin consent requests.